gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 ### July

 * **Getting Started in Security with BHIS and MITRE ATT&CK w/ John Strand** ($0-395, Pay What You Want) Mon, Jul 27, 2020, 11:00 AM - Thu, Jul 30, 2020, 4:00 PM EDT - "This 16-hour (4-days, 4-hour sessions) information security training class is designed for people who are new to computer security.
 We will cover the core fundamentals with lots of hands-on labs demonstrating the attacks and defenses every security professional must know to be successful." https://wildwesthackinfest.com/online-training/getting-started-in-security-with-bhis-and-mitre-attk/

+* **Getting Started in Security with BHIS and MITRE ATT&CK**  July 27-30 PAY WHAT YOU WANT!
+John Strand @strandjs is teaching a paid ($0 - $395) 4-day, 4-Hour sessions (16-hours), training course on —  — | Learn more: https://wildwesthackinfest.com/online-training/getting-started-in-security-with-bhis-and-mitre-attk/

 ## Books
 * **Building Secure & Reliable Systems**